steasdal/python-eval/readme.md

 current directory to a volume on the docker image and start the python-eval.py app with Python.

 ### Running the docker image
-Perhaps the simplest method of running this application is to pull and run the docker image.
+Perhaps the simplest method of running this web service is to pull and run the docker image.
-This app is rolled into a Docker image which is hosted on the official Docker Hub.
+This web service is rolled into a Docker image which is hosted on the official Docker Hub.
 If you've got docker installed, you can run the image with the following command:

     docker run -p 5000:5000 -d steasdal/python-eval

-This image will, once pulled and running, start the python-eval app with python on port 5000.
+This image will, once pulled and running, start the python-eval web service with python on port 5000.

-### Accessing the hosted app
+### Accessing the hosted web service
-The app is hosted on AWS and available at the following URL:
+Even simpler yet, this web service is hosted on AWS and available at the following URL:

 <http://ec2-54-175-118-93.compute-1.amazonaws.com:5000>